veeransr/etl-challenge/README.md

 - Use the class provided in `src/main.py`, start your code in the class's `run` function, and write as if this were production-ready code.
 - We are not using a real database here, so just pretend that the Database class's `load_file` function handles everything for us.

-Note: use Python >= 3.7 to solve.
-No other packages or dependencies are required.
-The goal is to show us your coding style and see how you would approach the problem.
+Note: use Python >= 3.7 to solve and do not use any other packages or dependencies (e.g. Pandas).
+The goal is to show us your coding style and see how you would approach the problem using plain Python.
 This should not take more than 1 hour to complete.